 The oldest son Peter Reesor had travelled to the area to look for land in 1796 and returned with his parents as a young married man.
 Along with his wife Ester, their two daughters, and infant son he took up land on Lot 4 in Concession 9 in what became Cedar Grove.
 The county Atlas shows extensive Reesor holdings on the west side of Cedar Grove.
 Peter’s lot is circled in green as are the two Mennonite Churches on Reesor properties.

 Locust Hill used to have a string of heritage properties along the south side of the street west of the railway tracks.
-The 1885 Nightswander Hotel stood into the 2000s before being lost and this 1872 dwelling that was associated with the Nightswander family is all but lost as well.
+The 1885 Nighswander Hotel stood into the 2000s before being lost and this 1872 dwelling that was associated with the Nighswander family is all but lost as well.